 Jodi and Michelle are co-founders of The Resiliency Institute.
-They live in Naperville and have been transforming their suburban lawns into productive permaculture landscapes, incorporating sustainable practices into their daily lives, and contributing to the sustainable development of their community.
+They live in Naperville and have been transforming their suburban lawns into productive permaculture landscapes, incorporating sustainable practices into their daily lives, and contributing to the resilient development of their community.
 They started The Resiliency Institute as a way to expand their reach by educating others about the benefits and rewards of a permaculture lifestyle.

-"If you watch how nature deals with adversity, continually renewing itself, you can't help but learn." ~ Bernie Siegel
+"If you watch how nature deals with adversity, continually renewing itself, you can't help but learn."

 Jodi Trendler, President & Secretary

 Jodi completed her Permaculture Design Certificate (PDC) in 2012 through Midwest Permaculture.
 She is actively engaged in her community and volunteers much of her time to educating others about environmental issues.
 She manages the Naperville Area Sustainability and the Suburban Chicago Permaculture Guild MeetUp groups, serves on the City of Naperville Tree Preservation Committee, was the Founding Organizer of Naperville Green Drinks, served five years as Vice-President of the non-profit organization Naperville for Clean Energy and Conservation, and was a member of the Naperville Area Chamber of Commerce Green Leadership Council.
 Prior to completing her PDC, she project led a $10,000 Zero Waste grant and program and initiated an Eco Club for an elementary school.
 Although no longer pursuing her career path that began with a formal education in clinical psychology, her education continues with Advanced Permaculture Design, Landscape Design and Urban Forestry, which will play a critical role in the progress of The Resiliency Institute.